-Unearned revenue represents unearned advances from several local and state entities including but not limited to the MN Board of Water and Soil Resources (BWSR), the MN Department of Natural Resources (MNDNR), the MN Pollution Control Agency (MPCA), local partners, and Anoka County for a variety of projects and programs.
+Unearned revenue represents unearned advances from local and state entities such as the MN Board of Water and Soil Resources (BWSR), the MN Department of Natural Resources (MNDNR), the MN Pollution Control Agency (MPCA), local partners, and Anoka County.
 Revenues will be recognized when the related program expenditures are recorded.

-Unearned Revenue for the year ended December 31, 2022 totals \$847,810.78 consisting of:
+Unearned Revenue for the year ended December 31, 2023 totals \$1,397,964.33 consisting of: